 Description: Soil fertility and use of fertilizer materials for conservation, maintenance, and improvement of soil productivity and to minimize environmental concerns.
 Course previously offered as AGRN 4234.
-May not be used for Degree Credit with SOIL 5234.
+May

-Department/School: Plant & Soil Sciences SOIL 4363 Environmental Soil Science
+Department/School: Plant & Soil Sciences SOIL 4363 Environmental Soil Science Prerequisites: BIOL 1114 and SOIL 2124.

-Prerequisites: BIOL 1114 or (BIOL 1113 and BIOL 1111) and SOIL 2124.
 Description: Re-emphasis of soil science concepts vital in the understanding of processes that are within the realms of the ecological regulator function of the soil; discussions on the role of soil as the foundation of forest, rangeland/pastureland, agricultural, urban and suburban, as well as wetland ecosystems; impact of soil processes on global environmental concerns; soil as the ultimate recipient of waste; impact of soil processes on groundwater and surface water quality.
 Same course as ENVR 4363.
 Course previously offered as AGRN 4363.
 May not be used for Degree Credit with SOIL 5363.